cfpbackup/hmda-combined-documentation/documentation/api/filing/beta-platform.md

 <p style={{ background: '#ffe4c4', paddingLeft: '10px', paddingTop: '10px', paddingBottom: '10px' }}>
 The <b>HMDA Beta Platform</b> is for <b>test purposes only</b>.
 Any data submitted <b>WILL NOT</b> be considered as evidence of regulatory compliance.
 For official Submissions, please visit <a href='https://ffiec.cfpb.gov/filing'>https://ffiec.cfpb.gov/filing</a>.

 <b><u>Please note:</u></b> Starting on January 1st 2025, for the 2025 HMDA Filling season, all users will be required to authenticate using Login.gov.
-In order to integrate with the HMDA Platform using Login.gov please contact HMDA Help (hmdahelp@cfpb.gov).

 </p>